 Considerations for Determining Compliance Types

 When it comes to determining what types of compliance are necessary, serious research is required.
 A good place to start is by defining the intended product’s market (i.e. consumer electronics, industrial equipment, medical etc.).
 Devices that are for engineering development, demonstration, or evaluation purposes only will usually have the fewest requirements.
-Consumer, medical, aerospace and military devices will often have several to dozens of unique requirements to ensure safe operation in their intended environments.
+Consumer, medical, aerospace and military devices will often have from several to dozens of unique requirements to ensure safe operation in their intended environments.
 These can include standards like the International Electrotechnical Commission (IEC) appliance Class 0 through Class III determinations, and Institute for Printed Circuits (IPC) J-STD-001 Class 1, 2 or 3 manufacturing requirements.

 Naturally, the type of device will have a bearing on what types of compliance need to be considered as well.
 Intentional RF transmitters, from cell phones to garage door openers, must meet the relevant frequency range, noise and amplitude requirements governed by the FCC.
 Unintentional transmitters should also have their regional Electromagnetic Compatibility (EMC) compliance assured in order to prevent the device’s operation from interfering with others or being damaged by ambient RF.
 If a device uses high voltages, considerations regarding Protected Extra Low Voltage (PELV) or Safety Extra Low Voltage (SELV) must be observed to maintain safe operation.